Overview

 - On the View toolbar, click

-Reset All to show the rooftop view.
-Scroll the mouse wheel to zoom in and get a closer view.
+- Scroll the mouse wheel to zoom in and get a closer view.
 Move the viewpoint so that you are looking at the elevator doors.

 - On the property panel, click Add.

-Set the Time to
+- Set the Time (s) to

 10

-and the Transition to Move to Next.
-This means at 10 seconds we will begin to move to the next keyframe. - On the 3D view, drag to rotate down to the front face of the building with the stairs.
+- On the 3D view, right-click and drag to rotate down to the front face of the building with the stairs.
 Pan and zoom as necessary to capture the whole building inside the 3D view.

 - Move the time slider to about 30 seconds.